Kiobel v. ShellLight Dims on Human Rights Claims in the U.S.

 133 S. Ct.
 1659 (2013) that the presumption against extraterritoriality

 Writing for the Court, Chief Justice Roberts’ majority opinion held that where ATS claims rest on conduct that occurred outside the United States, those claims must “touch and concern the territory of the United States . . . with sufficient force to displace the presumption against extraterritorial application.”
-Applying that standard to the facts before it, the Court dismissed the plaintiffs’ claims against a foreign corporation for conduct occurring outside the United States, holding that the corporation’s “mere corporate presence” did not sufficiently “touch and concern” the territory of the United States to displace the presumption against extraterritoriality.
+Applying that standard to the facts before it, the Court dismissed the plaintiffs’ claims against the foreign corporation for the conduct that had occurred outside the United States, holding that Royal Dutch Shell's “mere corporate presence” did not sufficiently “touch and concern” the territory of the United States to displace the presumption against extraterritoriality.

 The impact of the Kiobel decision on claims under the ATS is currently being litigated in district and appellate courts, including through CJA’s cases.
-However, the Kiobel decision does not impact claims for extrajudicial killing or torture under the Torture Victim Protection Act, Pub.
+However, it is important to note, the Kiobel decision does not impact claims for extrajudicial killing or torture under the Torture Victim Protection Act, Pub.
 L. No. 102-256, 106 Stat.73 (1992).